MegaManSec/JoshuaHu/menu/about.md

 I'm Joshua Rogers.
 Originally from Melbourne, Australia, and these days I live in Poland.
 My CV can be found here: [joshua-rogers-security-engineer.pdf](/files/joshua-rogers-security-engineer.pdf).
 You can see some of the public projects I've worked on on my [projects](/projects) page.

+If you're interested in seeing what I write about, it may be more interesting to visit my [Topics](https://joshua.hu/topics) page, where I categorize each of my posts to make it easier to understand what this website is about.

 Note: this section, and my CV, are pretty outdated.
 One day, when I'm able, I will update both of them.

 ---